puppetlabs-toy-chest/puppetlabs-inventory/README.md

     docker run --rm -it -v $(pwd):/src:ro -e RUBYLIB=/src/lib puppet/puppet-agent-alpine inventory facts

+If you're doing something specific to Puppet you can also output the full Puppet Catalog.
+This is also an easy way of seeing how Puppet works under the hood.

+    docker run --rm -it -v $(pwd):/src:ro -e RUBYLIB=/src/lib puppet/puppet-agent-alpine inventory catalog

 The above examples all use images which already have Puppet installed on them.
 This example runs an inventory of the vanilla `centos` image, which does not have Puppet installed.
 It does that by mounting Puppet